 In addition to the sculptures, paintings, and photographs on display, the gallery also hosts film series, lectures, and concerts to support local artists of all genres.
 The Carmel Art Association Gallery certainly deserves the annual awards it receives for its contributions to the local community.

 If you want to experience the luxury of exceptional wine and countryside, throw it all in in one stop with a day trip to the Bernardus Winery.
 Located in the Carmel Valley, Bernardus Winery prides itself on making sensory elucidating wines.
 The winery’s three estate vineyards grow a stunning variety of tipples, including chardonnay and pinot noir wines.

 Also on the site is the Bernardus Lodge & Spa.
 Book yourself in to be pampered and wined at a luxury, European-style property.

 Promoted as a place to come, relax, and enjoy the finer things in life, you’ll find all things lavish in your suites.
 Expect fireplaces, large soaking tubs, plush bedding, and elaborate amenities.

 Garrapata State Park

 Beach lovers will be enthralled by Garrapata State Beach, a two-mile stretch of sandy beach on the southern end of the waterfront.
-Enjoy the views and the sounds of the ocean waves, but respect the power.
+Enjoy the dramatic ocean views and the sounds of the ocean waves, but respect the power.
 Rogue waves are common here and can be dangerous.